The best Google Pixel 3 and 3 XL deals to pre-order now

 Google Pixel 3 | O2 | FREE upfront | 100GB data | Unlimited minutes and texts | £45pm

 We knew that the Pixel 3 was going to be more affordable than some other recent smartphones, but we hadn't quite expected anything this good.
-Get an enormous 100GB of data on O2 for a pretty decent £45 and a thoroughly brilliant nothing upfront.
+Get an enormous 100GB of data on O2 for a pretty decent £45 and absolutely nothing upfront.
 Total cost over 24 months is £1,080

 - Check out the best mobile phone deals you can buy today